intel/QAT_Engine/README.md

 GPLv2 license contained in the file `LICENSE.GPL` within the `qat_contig_mem` folder.

-Example Intel&reg; Quickassist Technology Driver Configuration Files contained within the folder hierarchy `qat` - Dual BSD/GPLv2 License.
+Example Intel&reg; QuickAssist Technology Driver Configuration Files contained within the folder hierarchy `qat` - Dual BSD/GPLv2 License.
 Please see the file headers of the configuration files, and the full GPLv2 license contained in the file `LICENSE.GPL` within the `qat` folder.